FinalVossler/Root-Front-Host/README.md

 - Implement automatic text translation: https://www.npmjs.com/package/react-auto-translate
 - Color picker input
-- Add the main languages website configuration input and column
 - Add the language selector in the header and that contains the main languages stored in the database
 - Centralize the language option in the redux store
 - Add all static text to website configuration